 Sexual Assault: We are unable to predict what the sexual assault rate will be in Sri Lanka, but it is inevitable that sexual assaults, most likely groping and unwanted touching, will occur.
 Those who take seriously the training provided on "risk assessment" and dealing with assaults, which are often associated with alcohol consumption and cross-cultural differences in gender relations, can minimize their risk.
 The Peace Corps urges Volunteers to report all assaults and threats of assault to the Medical Officer and/or Safety and Security Manager so staff can respond with appropriate support.

 Whereabouts Reporting: The Peace Corps requires that each Peace Corps country have a "whereabouts" policy and that you, as a Volunteer, comply fully with this policy.
 Peace Corps/Sri Lanka has developed a whereabouts policy that encourages Volunteers to invest time in their sites, but at the same time realizes that "down time" is also important for Volunteers.
-You will be expected to follow established procedures any time you contemplate leaving your site by providing notification of your travel prior to leaving your site.
+You will be expected to follow established procedures any time you contemplate leaving your site by providing notification of your travel prior to your departure.
 The whereabouts policy will be explained in greater detail during your in-country training.
-Although this policy will put limitations on your travels, something you need to recognize and accept, it will lessen any risks that you may face while traveling around the country.
-Most importantly, it will enable Peace Corps/Sri Lanka to locate you at any time should there be any type of emergency, such as those relating to family back in the States or natural disasters such as mentioned above.